In Search Of Nothing

-A common understanding of the meaning of words foundational to the crafting of effective philosophical arguments.
+A common understanding of the meaning of words used is foundational to the crafting of effective philosophical arguments.
 But those arguments regarding the idea of Nothing rely on definitions that immediately bring conclusions to bear even when trying to define it.
 If the notion of Nothing is the absence of anything, the definition of "anything" becomes critical to the understanding of Nothing.
 If the notion of Nothing is empty space, the meaning of "space" determines the understanding of Nothing.
 If the notion of Nothing equivalent to the mathematical notion of zero, the meaning of "zero" plays the important role.
 But all of these arguments are semantic, not substantive.
 And I can argue that Nothing really has no definition, because a definition is an equivalency and there is no equivalent to Nothing.
 This why the only real approach to understanding the idea of Nothing is philosophical.
 The subject is something that does not exist so it's all the more interesting.

 Nothing vs Space